No web site on the Internet is particularly unique. Below is a list of other "tester" web sites.

 Viewers

-- Who made that Ethernet network adapter?
-See the
+Who made that Ethernet network adapter?
+See the Wireshark

 is a perfect example, the URL is HTTPS yet data entered